Rix565/GroundScratch/README.md

 Run this command to install all the dependencies:

-`pip install flask flask-login flask-cors flask-migrate`
+`pip install flask flask-login flask-cors flask-migrate pymysql`

 Run this command to configure your database for a GroundScratch installation: